On the balance of probabilities if you own a flat in Radlett you actually own a long leasehold interest over your property

-It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with more than 100 years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |